MarceloLuis1997/MarceloLuis1997/README.md

 - 🔭 I’m currently working on some new personal projects
 - 🌱 I’m currently learning and studing a lot of technologies, especially Flutter in the last days
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects and learn new technologies
 - ⚡ Fun fact: I love gaming and play guitar

 <!--